 To evaluate the impact of the programs on knowledge, confidence, and self-efficacy, we designed a randomized experiment using the ALP.
-The ALP is a representative panel composed of approximately 6,000 US households who are regularly interviewed over the Internet (information on ALP sampling is provided in Appendix C).
+The ALP is a population representative panel composed of approximately 6,000 US households who are regularly interviewed over the Internet (information on ALP sampling is provided in Appendix C).
 Data routinely collected in the ALP include a wide array of demographic and economic characteristics.
 The experiment was fielded from June to September 2012.

-Eight hundred and ninety-two (892) ALP participants were included in the evaluation.
-Participants were randomized into one of the four treatment groups or into the control group, with at least 100 participants in each treatment cell (see Table 1).
+Eight hundred and ninety-two (892) ALP participants were included in the evaluation.7 Participants were randomized into one of four treatment groups or into the control group, with at least 100 participants in each treatment cell (see Table 1).
 Participants randomized into the control group did not receive any treatment.
 Participants randomized into treatment received one of four educational programs-(i) a video, (ii) a written narrative, (iii) a brochure, (iv) an interactive visual tool-and then were asked to answer a set of questions, like the control group.
-The experimental design allows us to compare each treatment group with the control group, providing a rigorous measure of the effectiveness of each program on the basis of knowledge, confidence, and selfefficacy.
-Moreover, we can compare the value of added interactivity and engagement by comparing the treatment group exposed to the visual tool to the treatment group exposed to the brochure and the treatment group exposed to the video to the treatment group exposed to the written narrative.
-The first row of Table 1 shows the total number of participants by treatment, while the third row shows the number of participants who were able to access the programs (accessibility is discussed in greater detail in the next section.)
+The experimental design allows us to compare each treatment group with the control group, providing a rigorous measure of the effectiveness of each program on the basis of knowledge, confidence, and self-efficacy.
+Moreover, we can compare the value of added interactivity and engagement by comparing the treatment group exposed to the visual tool to the treatment group exposed to the brochure and the treatment group exposed to the video to the treatment group.